VOANews/datasets-for-journalists/download-spreadsheet-data-app/README.md

 * 1 sheet with a list of countries
 * 1 sheet with a list of regions

-I'm using [Tabletop.js](https://github.com/jsoma/tabletop) to simplify working with the published spreadsheet.
-I save the data to a series of JSON files.
+I was using [Tabletop.js](https://github.com/jsoma/tabletop) to save the data to a series of JSON files.
+But in Aug.
+2021, the Google Sheets API changed and Tabletop ceased to work.

+So I wrote a basic app that loops through Google's JSON endpoint for a spreadsheet.

+NOTE: Because this is a larger spreadsheet (and an inefficient way of creating key/value pairs for JSON), the download will probably take 30+ minutes.
+Also, it doesn't currently merge the separate datasets list from VOA.